tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 {{% /tip %}}

 #### Pipeline automation
-If your thesis is data-oriented, e.g. related to marketing analytics or data science, consider automating your pipeline.
+If your project is data-oriented, e.g. related to marketing analytics or data science, consider automating your pipeline.
 [This tutorial](/practice/pipeline-automation) is helpful to teach you how to automate your pipeline automation using `Make`.

-{{% summary %}}
-This part of the Master Thesis guide aims at making the data management and coding of your thesis as smooth as possible.
-[Part 3](/masterthesisguide/writing) is about the writing of your thesis, providing you with useful tips and resources.
-{{% /summary %}}